SovereignCloudStack/k8s-cluster-api-provider/README.md

 It requires the [``ospurge``](https://opendev.org/x/ospurge) script.
 Install it with ``python3 -m pip install git+https://git.openstack.org/openstack/ospurge``.

-Note that ``clean`` and ``fullclean`` leave the ubuntu-capi-image registered, so it can be reused.
+Note that ``clean`` and ``fullclean`` leave the ``ubuntu-capi-image-$KUBERNETES_VERSION`` image registered, so it can be reused.
-You need to manually unregister it, if you want your next deployment to register a new image.
+You need to manually unregister it, if you want your next deployment to register a new image with the same kubernetes version number.

 ## Extensions